MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/build-learning-and-training-experiences-for-employees.md

 <br>

-Ensure each learning and training experience is accessible by [incorporating best practices across all selected M365 tools](https://www.microsoft.com/microsoft-365/business/accessibility-tools).
+Ensure each learning and training experience is accessible by [incorporating best practices across all selected Microsoft 365 tools](https://www.microsoft.com/microsoft-365/business/accessibility-tools).
 Make sure everything in your learning and training experience is visible and labeled properly.
 Make proper use of alternative text for images and graphics.
 Incorporate [transcripts](https://support.microsoft.com/office/view-live-transcription-in-a-teams-meeting-dc1a8f23-2e20-4684-885e-2152e06a4a8b) in videos and training material.